bazelbuild/rules_dotnet/README.md

 ```

 The `csharp_repositories` rule fetches external dependencies, namely the NUnit
 binaries and the mono repository.
-Setting `use_local_mono` to True will use
+Setting `use_local_mono` to `True` will use
 your installed mono framework instead of downloading one.
 If you are on OS X
-you can set use_local_mono to False and mono will be downloaded for you by
+you can set `use_local_mono` to `False` and mono will be downloaded for you by
 bazel.
-Support for downloading mono on Linux and Windows is coming soon.
+Support for downloading mono on Linux is coming soon.

 ## Examples